JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

   > If you are already running a Kotlin daemon that has enough heap size to handle the compilation request,
   > even if other requested JVM arguments are different, this daemon will be reused instead of starting a new one.
   >
-  {style="note"}
+  {type="note"}

-* If the `Xmx` argument is not specified, the Kotlin daemon will inherit it from the Gradle daemon.
+If the following arguments are not specified, the Kotlin daemon will inherit them from the Gradle daemon:

+* -Xmx
+* -XX:MaxMetaspaceSize
+* -XX:ReservedCodeCacheSize (Defaults to 320m if not inherited and unspecified)

+The Kotlin daemon also has a number of defaults:
+* -XX:UseParallelGC (if no other garbage collector was set)
+* -ea
+* -XX:+UseCodeCacheFlushing
+* -XX:+HeapDumpOnOutOfMemoryError
+* -Djava.awt.headless=true
+* -D{java.servername.property}={localhostip}
+* --add-exports=java.base/sun.nio.ch=ALL-UNNAMED (Only for JDK 16+)

+You can use a tool like [VisualVM](https://visualvm.github.io/) to verify what the actual settings of a running JVM process like the Kotlin daemon are.

 ## Rolling back to the previous compiler